 Fellowship Program Structure *

 Throughout the 1-2 year program, fellows receive comprehensive training in all aspects of neurocritical care, and become experts in the diagnosis and management of neurologic emergencies resulting from a variety of conditions including brain and spinal trauma, stroke, status epilepticus, neuromuscular disorders, and autoimmune or infectious diseases involving the central nervous system.
-Our curriculum is based on guidelines set forth by the United Council for Neurologic Subspecialties as well as the American Board of Psychiatry and Neurology.
+Our curriculum is based on guidelines set forth by the American Board of Psychiatry and Neurology.
 While fellows spend the majority of their clinical time in the Neurosciences ICU, our seamless integration with other critical care training programs at BIDMC provides core critical care experiences in the medical, surgical, trauma, and cardiac ICUs, with robust elective time to customize the learning experience based on individual needs.
 Additional electives include stroke/interventional neuroradiology, neurophysiology, echocardiography, dedicated airway rotations, and research blocks.

 Formal Didactics